 The last thing Professor Cohen wants to be called is a master, so I will honor that request, but he is most definitely a martial arts leader.
 Over the years of training with him, my respect for him as a martial artist and as a person have deepened.
 His generosity of spirit, his sense of honor, and humility, combined with his thirst for knowledge and wisdom combine to form the ideal mentor.

 He takes us well beyond the physical and delves into the psychology of self defense, human behavior and street behavior.
-A perennial student he is always analyzing what actually goes on in the street; trends in crime, gang behavior.
+A perennial student he is always analyzing what actually goes on in the street; trends in crime, gang behavior, human behavioral patterns.

 While a traditional self defense instructor might teach a classic knife defense for years, Cohen will say, "Today the gang members might have Vaseline on their arms so that block will just slide off or they might be wearing spikes so your block will only cause you to get stabbed."